juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/01 Introduction to the WP Data Layer.md

-# **Introduction to the WP Data Layer**
+# 7.1: Introduction to the WordPress Data Layer

-The WordPress Data Layer, powered by the `@wordpress/data` package, provides a centralized system for managing state within the Block Editor.
+The WordPress Data Layer, powered by the [`@wordpress/data`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/) package, provides a centralized system for managing state within the Block Editor.
 This system allows developers to retrieve, modify, and interact with various aspects of WordPress content dynamically.
 This lesson focuses on how to leverage the existing WordPress data stores to access and manipulate editor data efficiently.

 ## **The @wordpress/data Package**

-The `@wordpress/data` package is the foundation of state management in the WordPress Block Editor.
+The [`@wordpress/data`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/) package is the foundation of state management in the WordPress Block Editor.
 It enables developers to:

 - Retrieve data using **selectors**
 - Modify state using **actions**
 - Manage asynchronous operations and subscriptions

-This package provides a consistent way to interact with editor-related data, such as retrieving the current post content or updating a block’s attributes.
+This package provides a consistent way to interact with editor-related data, such as retrieving the current post content or updating a block's attributes.

 ## **Core Data Stores**